 Max R. Ashton is a doctoral candidate at the School of Social Sciences, Cardiff University, Wales.
 His research takes a post-qualitative approach, entangling diverse ‘methods’ of ‘data’ production with Deleuzean and Baradian theories to multivalently explore encounters with sex, gender, relationships, and sexuality within education.
 Max’s forthcoming PhD thesis, ‘Re/Assembling Welsh Relationships and Sexuality Education’, explores the complexity and contestation of Wales’s national journey towards a statutory, three-to-sixteen school-based relationships and sexuality education (RSE) curriculum between 2019 and 2021.

-1) How do RSE-providing teachers in Wales negotiate in-service learning in a changing policy context?
+1. How do RSE-providing teachers in Wales negotiate in-service professional development in a changing policy context?

-2) How do RSE-providing teachers in Wales employ in-service learning in diverse practice settings?
+2. How do RSE-providing teachers in Wales employ in-service professional development in diverse practice settings?

-3) How can complex formulations of teachers’ in-service learning contribute to deepening understandings of professional development in RSE?
+3. How can complex formulations of teachers’ in-service professional development contribute to deepening understandings of professional development in RSE?

 4. How can complex formulations of teachers’ classroom practice contribute to deepening understandings of RSE provision in Wales?